GrupEstructuraElectronicaSimetria/cosymlib/docs/index.rst

     api

-**Cosymlib** is being developed by the **Electronic Structure & Symmetry (ESS)** group at the Department de Ciència de Material i Química Física and the Institut de Química Teòrica i Computacional (IQTCUB).
+**Cosymlib** is being developed by the **Electronic Structure & Symmetry (ESS)** group at the Department de Ciència de Materials i Química Física and the Institut de Química Teòrica i Computacional (IQTCUB).
 University of Barcelona.

 ------